 5. Paris, France

-While not all parts of France prove to be accepting of transgender people, the city of love is another story entirely — especially if you stay within Paris’ gay district, located by the Hotel de Ville metro in the Le Marais neighborhood.
+While not all parts of France prove to be accepting of transgender people, the city of love is another story entirely — especially if you visit Paris’ gay district, located by the Hotel de Ville metro in the Le Marais neighborhood.
 To fully enjoy the LGBTQ scene in Paris, it’s best to start your vacation by taking a nightlife-themed or historical-themed tour of the city through Gay Locals, a local LGBTQ tour agency.
 That way, you’ll be able to more accurately plan your time in the city — whether that means checking out Oscar Wilde’s grave or grabbing drinks at the queer OPEN Café.

 6. Dublin, Ireland